Active Inference for Autonomous Decision-Making with Contextual Multi-Armed Bandits: CONCLUSIONS

 \subsection{Motivating Problem Scenario}

 NASA recently launched the \underline{C}oncepts for \underline{O}cean worlds \underline{L}ife \underline{D}etection \underline{Tech}nology (COLDTech) program to research and develop software for `fail-operational' autonomous robotic landers that will be dispatched to icy solar system moons like Europa and Enceladus \cite{jay2022}.
 Currently, the concept of operations calls for a robotic lander to perform basic surface tasks such as digging, imaging, moving objects, retrieving/analyzing samples with various instruments, and downlinked selected science data.
-As shown in Fig. \ref{fig: example_scenario}, a key capability will be autonomous selection of landing surface areas to prioritize for science investigation.
+As shown in Fig. \ref{fig: example_scenario}, a key capability will be autonomous selection of surface areas to prioritize for science investigation.
 Although human experts can specify preferences for possible areas in advance, the unknown dynamic nature of icy moon environments can cause science priorities to shift unexpectedly, e.g. due to plume eruptions or changes in surface conditions.
 Such priorities must be considered in light of contextual information pertaining to overall mission progress, lander state, and engineering factors.

 In the following, we consider proof of concept CMAB simulations for a robotic lander which has been given the task of collecting an ice sample specimen from one of $K$ non-overlapping designated reachable areas within the landing site.
 The candidate sampling sites are selected by scientists based on imaging data collected immediately after landing.
 Since a sampling action consumes a considerable amount of resources (e.g. energy and time for grinding, drilling, scooping, etc.), the lander cannot just deploy a resource-intensive manipulator in a haphazard way.
 It is necessary to infer in advance which areas can yield scientifically valuable information, i.e. $o_k=1$, using a laser spectrometer similar to those used on Martian rovers \cite{manne2017determination}, which can be more easily and cheaply deployed than the manipulator tools.
+Panoramic images of the landing area taken onboard are also processed by a learning-based computer vision algorithm to produce a $C$-dimensional binary context feature vector $\vec{x}$, to encode various factors such as sun direction, surface reflectance, etc. \cite{matthies2007, palafox2017}.
+The autonomous site selection problem can thus be formulated as a CMAB, where the goal is to find the best site $k$ to sample with the manipulator, using observations $o_k=1/0$ (interesting/uninteresting science returns) from selected spectrometer target sites $a_k$ and context $\vec{x}$.